 Boat shoes have been an essential piece of footwear for mariners since 1935, when a certain Paul Sperry noticed how easily his dog was running around his vessel without slipping or sliding.
 This led him to cut holes into the rubber soles of his boots, and there and then the boat shoe was born, with Sperry himself developing the first commercial range on the market.

 The trend quickly gained traction and brands across America and Europe started producing the in-demand design for casual sailors and yachtsmen.
 Worn without socks, with a high cut pair of chinos, jeans or shorts with polo shirt, a tried and tested ensemble that stands to this day, they’re an essential part of that classy summer look, even when you’re on dry land.

 A typical boat shoe should be super comfortable, with a cushioned yet grippy sole and leather upper, along with 360° lacing.
 Even though the design has pretty much stayed the same since those early days, there’s a whole heap of materials and price brackets to consider when buying your ideal pair.
-To make things that little bit easier, we’ve looked at the best 14 models on the market today, to help you look the part next time you’re strolling around the harbour.
+To make things that little bit easier, we’ve looked at the best boat shoes on the market today, to help you look the part next time you’re strolling around the harbour.

 Allbirds shoes have quickly taken over the world thanks to their no-fuss approach to design and their sustainability.
 The brand has quickly become the go-to for the start-up community and surprisingly a few boaties.
 Their deck shoe is a simplified water-resistant essential that comes in a variety of colours.